RozitaTeymourzadeh/waferImage2waferMap/README.md

 - This project is used in Eclipse IDE with JAVA programming language.
 - Use SINF format for conversion method.
 - Use image processing technique to read the image.
+- Atleaset 2 System Tests, 2 Integration Tests and 5 Unit Tests are required.

 ## Design